ym001/distancia/docs/index.rst

    >>>Levenshtein Distance: 3

-For more examples, refer to the :doc:`quickstart` guide.
+For more examples, refer to the next section.

 Available Metrics
 -----------------